 All you need to know about local elections in Suffolk

-These elections were due to be postponed because the way local government operates is being reorganised, and local authorities had extra workloads.
+These elections were due to be postponed because the way local government operates is being reorganised, and local authorities had extra workloads associated with that.

-The government previously asked councils if they wanted to cancel the elections due to capacity; however, after a legal challenge in February by Reform UK, the government said they would now go ahead.
+The government previously asked councils if they wanted to cancel the elections due to this; however, after a legal challenge in February by Reform UK, the government said they would now go ahead.

 So what do you need to know if you are a voter in Suffolk?